The One Planet network - Who we are

 The strategy of the One Planet network for the period 2018-2022, One Plan for One Planet, details the common approach around which the entire network can rally.

-For background information on the history of SCP and the 10YFP since its adoption at the Rio+20 Conference, please visit the Background page of this platform.
+For background information on the history of Sustainable Consumption and Production and the 10YFP since its adoption at the Rio+20 Conference, please visit the Background page of this platform.

 The One Planet network and the Sustainable Development Goals